SuperEllipse/CDE-101-demo/README.md

     - Application File: "LC_ml_model.py"
     - Python Version: "Python 3"

+You can now manually launch each of the above.
+Just make sure you run them in order.

 #### Section 2 - Creating and scheduling an Airflow Job via CDE

 CDE uses Airflow for Job Orchestration.

+First, edit the "LC_airflow_config.py" file by setting the DAG name (line 22) to the name you will use for the Airflow Job.

+Next, set each "job_name" (lines 37, 43, 49) to the same job names you used in Section 1.
+They have to match or it won't work.

-In order to create an Airflow job, go to the "Jobs" page and create one of type "Airflow".
+In order to create an Airflow job, go to the "Jobs" page and create one with type "Airflow".
 Name the job as you'd like and choose the "LC_airflow_config.py" file.
 Execute or optionally schedule the job.
 Once it has been created, open the job from the "Jobs" tab and navigate to the "Airflow UI" tab.

 Next, click on the "Code" icon.
 This is the Airflow DAG we contained in the "LC_airflow_config.py" file.
 Notice there are two types of operators: CDWOperator and CDEJobRunOperator.
 You can use both to trigger execution from the CDE and CDW services (with Spark and Hive respectively).
 More operators will be added soon including the ability to customize these.

 #### Section 3 - Creating and scheduling Spark Jobs via the CDE CLI from CML